michael105/minilib/doc/minilib.md

               if no errno is available,
               returns the negative errno value on error (src/brk.c: 57)

-scandir_bufsize

-               the increment of the buffer of scandir in bytes for memory allocations (default:4096)
-               (src/dirent/scandir.c: 5)

 sdbm_hash      unsigned long sdbm_hash(const unsigned char *str);